 Bad Foot Pain When Walking

-Experiencing pain in the ball of foot after running, when walking or during prolonged jumping activities, are all classic symptoms of Metatarsalgia.
+Experiencing pain in the ball of foot after running, when walking or during prolonged jumping activities are all classic symptoms of Metatarsalgia.
 This condition is characterized by a sharp or achy pain in the ball-of-foot area between your toes and the arch.

-It is caused by the increased stress load on the metatarsal bones causing them to become inflamed, which in turn leads to extreme pain, particularly when walking or running.
+It is caused by the increased stress load on the metatarsal bones causing them to become inflamed, which in turn leads to the extreme pain, particularly when walking or running.

 Pain When Squeezing Foot – Morton’s Neuroma

-If you feel a mild or, in some cases, severe pain when squeezing your foot, particularly on the sides, it could be the result of a muscular injury due to overuse in activities like running, walking, kicking, jumping, or wearing tight-fitting shoes.
+If you feel mild or, in some cases, severe pain when squeezing your foot, particularly on the sides, it could be the result of a muscular injury due to overuse in activities like running, walking, kicking, jumping, or wearing tight-fitting shoes.
 This typically subsides after a few days of rest and keeping your feet elevated.

-If the pain persists despite your best efforts, you might be suffering from a condition known as Morton’s Neuroma.
+If the pain persists despite your best efforts, you might suffer from a condition known as Morton’s Neuroma.
 It is characterized by an ache that occurs when the “overused” tissue inside the foot gets thicker, pressing against a nerve that leads to a toe.
 This irritates the nerve causing pain as a result.

 Can Dehydration Cause Foot Pain?

 Yes, it can.
 This is one of the most overlooked reasons for foot pain – that you’re simply not drinking enough water.
 Dehydration manifests in several ways, one of which may include pain in your feet.
-People who suffer from gout in particular experience severe pain when they don’t drink enough water to counteract arthritis.
+People who suffer from gout in particular, experience severe pain when they don’t drink enough water to counteract arthritis.